General

 Even if you are

-distributing a pre-compiled library, you may want to obfuscate the names that
+distributing a pre-compiled library, you may want to

-are not part of your API because relocation tables in the library (and/or its
+because relocation tables in the library (and/or its

 modules) do contain names from your source code.